 A flower press is specifically designed for pressing flowers.
 It’s made up of two strong boards usually held together with wingnuts and bolts.

-You can buy a flower press or make your own DIY version.
+You can buy a flower press or make your own DIY flower press.

-To make your own, you’ll need two rectangles cut out of plywood.
+To make your own flower press, you’ll need two rectangles cut out of plywood.
 You can cut them whatever size you need them to be, but a standard size is 9” by 12”.

 Make sure the boards line up correctly when stacked on top of each other and drill holes in each corner of both boards.
 Tighten the boards together with wingnuts and bolts to make sure your DIY press works, and you’re all set!